mvrckwong/localgpt/README.md

 ## Roadmap

-The roadmap is a guide for the author for the progression of this sample project.
-It may not be the most up-to-date.
+The roadmap is a guide for the author and contributors for the progression of the sample project, if decided to continue.
 - [ ] Sample Feature
     - [ ] Sample Nested Feature
 <p align="right">(<a href="#readme-top">back to top</a>)</p>